 4. Hyperbiotics PRO-15 Advanced Strength

-The CFU is 6 billion, which is less than ideal, but it does use the patented Bio-tract delivery system so that the majority of those probiotic bacteria will survive stomach acid.
+This formula contains a selection of 7 well-researched lactobacillus and bifidobacterium strains, as well as a prebiotic.
+The CFU is 7 billion, which is less than ideal, but it does use the patented Bio-tract delivery system so that the majority of those probiotic bacteria will survive stomach acid.
 It’s allergy-free and requires no refrigeration.

 6. Garden of Life Colon Daily Care 40 Billion CFU